 - Hands-on simulation of complicated breech births and resolutions, using narratives and videos of real breech complications, to enable you to practice problem-solving in real time

 - Models of breech care that work within modern maternity services, based on evidence

-- One year’s access to on-line video resources
+- One year’s access to the full on-line course, on-line webinars and on-line video resources

 Hosting a Study Day

 You can find more information on hosting a study day here.

 Registration begins at 09:00 for a prompt 09:30 start.
 The day finishes at approximately 16:30.

 Either Shawn or Emma will be the lead facilitator.
 We also involve a wide range of other professionals who deliver skills training within their institutions.
 Most of our instructors are midwives, although our approach is multi-disciplinary and well-received by obstetric participants.
 Our obstetric partners have a more difficult time taking time away from work, but if you require an obstetric member on the teaching team, please let us know.

 If you are a clinical skills trainer (of midwives, obstetricians or paramedics) and you would like to gain more experience teaching physiological breech birth, you are welcome to assist us on a study day near you.
 You will begin with assisting others to practice the manoeuvres and when you are comfortable will be invited to deliver the lecture content with our support.
 Visit our EventBrite to find out where we will be, then contact Emma to let us know you would like to join us.
 Teaching frequently is an evidence-based way to develop breech expertise.

 Feedback from previous study days: